Carbon-izer Presents Houston - Shepherd Drive

 By 2017 there were two tenants, a Verizon and Krisp Bird & Batter, but in late 2018 Muscle Maker Grill replaced Krisp.

 An October 2019 Street View (from north to south) shows Verizon, Upscale Cleaners, Green Earth Juicery & Cafe, and Muscle Maker Grill.
-As of "Version 2.0"'s writing in February 2021, Verizon has since closed.
+Verizon had closed in early 2021, Verizon has since closed.
+By May 2024 the line-up consisted of Memorial Hermann-GoHealth Urgent Care (Ste.
+140), Upscale Cleaners, and Green Earth.

 According to Harris County Appraisal District, the current building was built in 1972, but a cafeteria being here predates Texas' opening in 1965, and as early as 1955, a cafeteria was on the site here for lease.